This easy bean soup starts with canned beans and tomatoes, for a quick, delicious, hearty and healthy soup.

 Instructions

-- Heat 2 Tbsp. oil in a large heavy pot over medium-high.
+- Heat 2 Tablespoons of oil in a large heavy pot over medium-high.
 Drain tomatoes, reserving the liquid to use later.
 Add the tomatoes, red pepper flakes and a pinch of salt to the pot.
 Stir to combine, then allow to cook, undisturbed, until caramelized and browning in spots, about 5 minutes.
-Break up tomatoes, scraping bottom of pot, and continue to cook, scraping and stirring occasionally, until tomatoes are caramelized all over, about 5 minutes more.
+Break up tomatoes, scraping the bottom of the pot, and continue to cook, scraping and stirring occasionally, until tomatoes are caramelized all over, about 5 minutes more.
 Transfer tomatoes to a plate.

-- Heat another 2 Tbsp. oil in same pot over medium heat.
-Add onion, garlic, and a pinch more red pepper flakes, if you like.
-Cook, stirring often, until vegetables are soft and starting to brown around edges, 8-10 minutes.
+- Heat another 2 Tablespoons of oil in the same pot over medium heat.
+Add onion, garlic, and a pinch of red pepper flakes if you like.
+Cook, stirring often, until vegetables are soft and starting to brown around the edges, 8-10 minutes.
 Stir in vinegar and caramelized tomatoes, scraping up browned bits.
 Add broth, beans, vinegar, dried herbs, reserved tomato juice and Parmesan rind (if using) to the pot.
 Bring to a simmer.
-Cook until flavors meld, about 30–45 minutes.
+Cook until flavours meld, about 30–45 minutes.
 Taste soup and season with salt and pepper, as needed.

 - Just before serving, stir in spinach and pesto, if using and cook until spinach is just wilted.
 Serve.